-Even if you have just a snippet of someone else’s sound in your project, you’re not safe from copyright infringement.
+Even if you have just a snippet of someone else’s sound recording or their background music in your project, you’re not safe from copyright infringement.
 If your master contains any music sampling, you’re required to purchase master use licensing and include proof-of-purchase with your project.
 Master use licensing involves the license holder receiving the right to use recorded music in another project.
 Even if it’s a 5 second sound bite, you still need to acquire this license.

 In addition, all cover music requires mechanical license authorization.
 Each song and format (disc, download, ringtone) requires a separate license.
-If you’re interested in more information about music licensing, check out this video of our CEO, Tony van Veen, breaking it all down.
+If you’re interested in more information about music licensing and music licensing services, check out this video of our CEO, Tony van Veen, breaking it all down.

 It’s becoming increasingly important for artists to hold onto their master rights instead of handing them over to a label.
 If you sign documents that issue your master rights to a label, they’re entitled to license your master recordings to third parties.